Amber2309/Amber2309/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I want to study Computer Science and AI at university
+- ⚡ Fun fact: I'm going to study Computer Science and AI at university

 <!---
 Amber2309/Amber2309 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.